Decrease Stress and Bond with Your Dog Through Training

 Improved Human-Animal Bond

-A dog who behaves and has had training is associated with numerous benefits for their relationship with humans in their lives.
+A dog who behaves and has had training is associated with numerous benefits for their relationship with their humans.
 These include:12

 • A stronger human-animal bond